 Example 2:

-- Those are your gifts.
+- Those are yours.

 Ask the question: Whose gifts are they?

-Therefore, “your” is the possessive pronoun.
+Therefore, “yours” is the possessive pronoun.

 Now, look on the chart and identify the correct possessive pronoun in Portuguese: